Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: Spin-parity decomposed kinetic terms

 while for the squares of the divergence we find

 Finally, the remaining terms that involve $t^\rho{}_{\mu\nu}$ and parameterize its mixing with the other components are written in terms of the first divergence only, and read

 In the main text we have employed the spin-parity decomposition found in \cite{Martini:2023rnv} to simplify the form of the final differential operators.
 Inserting it into the nine terms that we have chosen as a basis for the kinetic terms highlights which spin-parity sectors contribute to each term.
 As one may have expected, the squares of the gradients contain all the sectors.
-Indeed, for the square of the gradient of the hook antisymmetric tracefree part we find
+Indeed, for the square of the gradient of the hook antisymmetric tracefree part we find { } On the other hand, the square of the gradient of the completely antisymmetric part reads { } where the $0^-$ term is given in $d=4$ for simplicity.
+The analogous result for the torsion vector is { } The squares of the two independent divergences of $\kappa $ can be expressed as